by Alona C. Mercado

 How about you?
 Ready ka na ba?

-The content of this article is not intended as legal advice and is for information purposes only.
-Should you require legal advice on a specific issue relating to the content of this article, please seek the services of a legal professional.
+The content of this article are not intended as legal advice and is for information purposes only.
+Should you require legal advice on a specific issue relating to the contents of this article, please seek the services of a legal professional.